 The financial and managerial resources of both banks are presently satisfactory.
-BC expects to achieve efficiencies by operating the offices in Illinois as branches rather than as a separate corporate entity.
+Breckenridge Bank expects to achieve efficiencies by operating the office in North Dakota as a branch rather than as a separate corporate entity.
 The geographic diversification of its operations will also strengthen the combined bank.
 The future prospects of the existing institutions, individually and combined, are favorable.
 Thus, we find the financial and managerial resources factor is consistent with approval of the Merger Application.